winston-nguyenn/interaction-SDK-meta-quest/README.md

 # Hand Tracking in Meta Quest 3

-This repository replicates the Block and Box neurological test for stroke patients to assess their rehabilitation progress by tracking hand movements.
+This VR project replicates the Block and Box neurological test for stroke patients to assess their rehabilitation progress by tracking hand movements.
 By replicating the test in the VR environment of Meta Quest 3, it is essential to accurately track the hand and body movements of the users.

 # 1. Core Concepts
 <div align=left>